coletdjnz/saa/README.md

 In this file is where you can configure all the streams to archive.
 The sites that are supported depends on Streamlink.

-There are various optional arguments you can add - see docs/streamer-args.md for all possibilities
+There are various optional arguments you can add - see [streamer-args.md](docs/streamer-args.md) for more detailed options.

-Simple example:
+Basic usage example:
 ```yaml
 streamers:
     TwitchStream: